Azure/osdu-developer/README.md

 ### ARM Template Deployment  (Alternative)

-Deploying the resources is efficient and straightforward using an ARM (Azure Resource Manager) template.
-While this method utilizes default settings for ease of use, navigating parameter options can be challenging.
+Deploying the resources is also efficient and straightforward using an ARM (Azure Resource Manager) template.
+While this method utilizes default settings for ease of use, navigating parameter options can be challenging if attempting customizations.

 To facilitate a smooth deployment experience, we provide a "Deploy to Azure" button.
 Clicking this button will redirect you to the Azure portal, where the ARM template is pre-loaded for your convenience.